 If God is good and powerful, why does suffering exist in the world?
 Why doesn’t he just solve all the brokenness in the world?
 If God loves us and hears our prayers and agony, why doesn’t he answer our prayers?
-If God is our Father, why does he allow his children to experience hardships?
-What does the Bible say about the intimate relationship between God and human suffering?
 Does God care about our pain?
 Does God suffer and understand our brokenness?
-What is the meaning of the suffering and passion of Christ?
 How should Christians think of suffering, incorporate it into our church fellowship and community, and participate in the distress of individuals, societies, and the world?

-To answer those questions, still wrestling with making sense of the dilemma of suffering, I seek to research the theology of suffering and begin a Ph.
-D. in Divinity at the University of Aberdeen in September 2016.
-My research interest in the doctrine of the suffering of God and the intimate relationship between God and the brokenness of the world is constituted in my experience of living with a physical disability, along with hope, faith, and disappointment in God.
+My PhD research interest in the doctrine of the suffering of God and the intimate relationship between God and the brokenness of the world is constituted in my experience of living with a physical disability, along with hope, faith, and disappointment in God.
 Explaining the subject matter of suffering is extremely challenging and complicated, and we may never truly grasp the depth and meaning of brokenness.
 However, with humility and love, JD Kim Ministries attempt to approach and expound the matter biblically and theologically through reflection, experience, research, and the guidance of the Holy Spirit.